ysyk2021/chatgpt-for-business-the-future-of-customer-service-and-sales/src/chapter-4-2.md

-# How AI and Chatbots Can Improve Customer Service and Sales

 In recent years, the use of AI and chatbot technologies has revolutionized the way businesses interact with their customers.
 These advanced systems have significantly enhanced customer service and streamlined the sales process.
 In this chapter, we will explore how AI and chatbots are improving customer service and sales, and discuss the potential benefits they offer to businesses.